rhellwege/Mazer/README.md

 - [ ] Dijkstra
 - [ ] Astar
 - [ ] Add an option to seperate gifs into maze generation and solve
+- [ ] Make it so mazer can read a .ini file and run functions from input instead of commandline options